SeisSol/SeisSol/Documentation/tpv5.rst

 ``$ pumgen tpv5.neu tpv5``

 The compilation and usage of PUMGen can be found in https://github.com/SeisSol/PUMGen/wiki and https://seissol.readthedocs.io/en/latest/
 The geometry file (.geo) can be found at https://github.com/SeisSol/Examples/blob/master/tpv5/tpv5_f200m.geo.
-The mesh file can be generated using a bash file https://github.com/SeisSol/Examples/blob/master/tpv5/generating_the_mesh.sh.
+The mesh file can be generated using the bash file https://github.com/SeisSol/Examples/blob/master/tpv5/generating_the_mesh.sh.

 .. figure:: LatexFigures/mesh5.png